 - 1. Click the 🔎 Servo Drive Button in the workspace of the Main Window of the SigmaWin+. - 2.
 Select Initialize Vibration Detection Level in the Menu Dialog Box.
-The Initialize Vibration Detection Level Dialog Box will be displayed. - Select Pn311: Vibration Detection Sensitivity and Pn310: Vibration Detection Selections and then click the Detection Start Button.
-A setting execution standby mode will be entered.
+The Initialize Vibration Detection Level Dialog Box will be displayed. - 3.
+Select Pn311: Vibration Detection Sensitivity and Pn310: Vibration Detection Selections and then click the Detection Start Button.